Angelsofttoy/cse15l-lab-reports/lab-report-5-week-10.md

 [/uri]
 ```

-Indeed, in this test case, there's a blank space between the closing middle bracket and the opening paranthesis which were detected by the following implementation within my codes:
+Indeed, in this test case, there's a blank space between the closing middle bracket and the opening paranthesis which were detected by the following implementation within my codes, thus this URL link was not put into the final list:

 ![Image](./lab5/5-6-1.jpg)
 ```